jboss-switchyard/quickstarts/demos/policy-security-wss-signencrypt/Readme.md

 ============
 This quickstart demonstrates how policy can be used to control the security characteristics of a service invocation.
 The only service in the application is a Bean service called "WorkService".
-SSL is used for "confidentiality", and WS-Security is used to verify the Signature and Encryption of the SOAP message.
+SSL and/or WS-Security encryption can be used for "confidentiality", and WS-Security is used to verify the Signature and Encryption of the SOAP message.